Bangkok to Chiang Mai Itinerary

 Day 5: Lopburi

 Lopburi is the capital city of Lopburi Province, located about 150 km north-east of Bangkok.
-The main attraction here are the mischievous monkeys that roam the streets, walk the power lines, and climb the city’s ruins.
+The main attraction here is the mischievous monkeys that roam the streets, walk the power lines, and climb the city’s ruins.
 The best place to monkey around is Phra Prang Sam Yot.
 Here, you’ll see impressive Khmer-style shrine towers (prangs), which you can encircle as well as go inside.

 - Getting here: From Ayuthaya, take the train to Lopburi.